jianlins/check_bump_version/README.md

 # GitHub Release Version Checker & Bumper

-本项目用于自动检查 GitHub release 版本，并自动进行版本号提升（bump），不涉及源码更新。
+This project is used to automatically check GitHub release versions and automatically bump the version number.
+It does not update the source code.

-## 功能
+## Features
-- 检查指定仓库的最新 release 版本
+- Check the latest release version of a specified repository
-- 自动提升版本号（如 patch/minor/major）
+- Automatically bump the version number (patch/minor/major)
-- 可集成到 CI/CD 流程或 GitHub Actions
+- Can be integrated into CI/CD workflows or GitHub Actions

-## 使用方法
+## Usage
-1. 配置仓库信息和版本提升类型
+1. Configure repository information and bump type
-2. 运行脚本自动完成版本检查与提升
+2. Run the script to automatically check and bump the version

-## 依赖
+## Dependencies
 - Node.js
 - GitHub REST API

-## 目录结构
+## Directory Structure
-- `index.js` 主脚本
+- `index.js` main script
-- `package.json` 依赖管理
+- `package.json` dependency management
-- `README.md` 项目说明
+- `README.md` project description
-- `TODO.md` 任务清单
+- `TODO.md` task list